-This Quick Guide intends to cover some of the major points of the GDPR but we strongly recommend someone in your organisation takes responsibility in overseeing your business’ compliance with GDPR and you consult advisers or solicitors to assist along the way.
+This Quick Guide intends to cover some of the major points of the GDPR, but we strongly recommend someone in your organisation takes responsibility in overseeing your business’ compliance with GDPR and UK data protection and you consult advisers or solicitors to assist along the way.

-The GDPR applies to any business, whether established inside or outside of the EU, which offers goods or services to people in the EU, including employment, or monitors behaviours of anybody located within the EU.
+The GDPR applies to any business, whether established inside or outside of the EU, that offers goods or services to people in the EU (including employment) or monitors behaviours of anybody located within the EU.

-Controller – is the natural or legal person, public authority, agency or other body that determines the means and purposes of processing Personal Data.
+Controller – determines the means and purposes of processing Personal Data.

-Processor – the party responsible for processing Personal Data on behalf of, and on the instruction of, the Controller.
+Processor – processes Personal Data on behalf of, and on the instruction of, the Controller.

 Processing – almost any activity involving Personal Data, including collecting, recording, storing, amending, disclosing or even destroying Personal Data.